-Chicken Enchiladas with Red Sauce are so darn good, you may want to make 2 batches of this Delicious Chicken Mexican goodness wrapped in fresh corn tortillas with fabulous homemade red sauce, a hint of lime and fresh Spanish herb.
+Chicken Enchiladas with Red Sauce are so darn good, you may want to make 2 batches of this Delicious Chicken Mexican goodness wrapped in fresh corn tortillas with fabulous homemade red sauce, a hint of lime and fresh Spanish herbs.

 I really have a hard time just sticking to only a few of these wonderful and comforting Chicken Enchiladas with Red Sauce.
 I always make 2 batches of the enchiladas just in case.
-They actually have always refrigerated fairly well for me; so if we do have leftovers they are perfect for lunches the next day.
+They actually have always refrigerated fairly well for me, so if we do have leftovers they are perfect for lunches the next day.

 Traditionally Enchiladas originated in Mexico where they have lovingly been wrapping food in a tortilla since the Mayan times.
 Do you know that originally Enchiladas were considered as Mexican street food?
-How about this little tidbit… Enchiladas were simply corn tortillas dipped in a Chili sauce and without fillings.
+How about this little tidbit, Enchiladas were simply corn tortillas dipped in a Chili sauce and without fillings.
 That’s right nothing more than a simple tortilla and chili sauce.

 In this day and age, we have come up with several variations, ranging from the more Traditional Stuffed Mexican Enchiladas to a more ooey-gooey, cheese overloaded, smothered variations, of our American Cheese-loving culture.
 So feel free to adapt and do what works best for your tastes.

-Chicken Enchiladas with Red Sauce
+Ingredients needed to make Chicken Enchiladas with Red Sauce

 - 1 and 1/2 pounds of boneless chicken breasts